Comparison shop for the best mortgage loan deals

 Consider mortgage loan term options

 Look at the mortgage loan term and how it affects the interest rate of the loan.
 Homebuyers typically get a 15-year or 30-year mortgage loan.
 With a longer-term, you may have a lower monthly payment.
 The drawback is that you’ll end up paying more in interest over the life of the loan than with a shorter-term mortgage loan.
 The same goes for a mortgage refinance loan.
 The longer the term, the more interest you’ll pay over the life of the loan.
 Mortgage refinance is a great way to lower your term and your rate and save on interest.
 Just keep in mind that mortgage refinance has closing costs just like a regular mortgage loan.
-Click to learn more about Choice One Credit Union’s rate discount on mortgage loans and mortgage refinance.
+Click to learn more about mortgage loan and mortgage refinance options at Choice One Community Credit Union.

 Consider government-backed mortgage programs

 Talk to your lender about government-backed mortgage loan programs, including Federal Housing Administration (FHA) loans and VA (Department of Veterans Affairs) loans.
 If you qualify for either, you may see an even larger rate reduction.
-Lenders, including Choice One Community Credit Union, offer this type of mortgage loans as well as traditional.
+Lenders, including Choice One Community Credit Union, offer these types of mortgage loans as well as traditional home mortgage loans.

 Ask about mortgage loan discount points

 Considering paying discount points to lower your interest rate?
 Many lenders will let you buy down your interest rate using what is referred to as points.
 You can compare this into the overall interest savings as compared to paying no points.

 You may see a big difference in the required down payment among various mortgage lenders.
 Do some calculation to see how various down payments will impact the amount you borrow, your rate, and the overall interest you will pay.

 Applying for a mortgage loan or mortgage refinance